Mastering Software Development Lifecycle Security: Best Practices

 How Cycode’s AI-Native Application Security Platform Secures the SDLC

-- AI-Driven Remediation & Code Fixes: Cycode’s AI remediation agents leverage generative AI (GenAI) to provide precise, secure code fixes for vulnerabilities and IaC misconfigurations, often within the developer’s workflow.
+• AI-Driven Remediation and Code Fixes: Cycode’s AI remediation agents leverage generative AI (GenAI) to provide precise, secure code fixes for vulnerabilities and IaC misconfigurations, often within the developer’s workflow.
 This drastically accelerates the Mean Time to Remediate (MTTR) by allowing developers to review and apply context-aware fixes instantly.

-- Secure AI-Generated Code: The platform provides specific governance for the AI development lifecycle.
-It can detect the use of AI coding assistants, ensure AI-generated code adheres to corporate security policies, and provides full security testing (including SAST) on code written by models, proactively securing this new source of risk.
+• Secure AI-Generated Code: The platform provides specific governance for the AI development lifecycle.
+It can detect the use of AI coding assistants, ensure AI-generated code adheres to corporate security policies, and provide full security testing (including SAST) on code written by models, proactively securing this new source of risk.

 Cycode Simplifies Security in SDLC Phases